[HISTORY: Adopted by the City Council of the City of Saratoga Springs 11-19-2019. Amendments noted where applicable.]

 Registration shall be submitted on forms provided by the Office of Code Administration and shall include the following information:

-The name and address of the owner;
+The name, telephone number, address and email address of the owner;

 If the owner does not reside in Saratoga County or in any adjoining county, the name and address of any third party who the owner has contracted with for management of the premises;